coalton-lang/coalton/docs/intro-to-coalton.md

 ## Inline Type Annotations

-Inline type annotations can be added to resolve ambiguities when using type classes.
+Inline type annotations can be added to resolve ambiguities when using typeclasses.

 ```lisp
 (coalton-toplevel